coleww/remember-yr-training/README.md

 REMEMBER YOUR TRAINING
 -----------------------------------

+TODO:

+- make endings less sudden
+- maybe just like, freeze the inputs/characters, write some text about what u did, then jolt to THE END afterwards

 a lil "platformer" about poetry and saving the world, or something

 ### THIS CODE IS A HOT MESS AND SO AM I